aaron-mcinnes/EASY-TMS/docs/README.md

 Danielle Lundtvedt, lundt011@umn.edu<br>
 Aaron McInnes, mcinn125@umn.edu<br>

+# Installation
+This application can be run as an app within MATLAB (tested on Windows and Mac OSX running MATLAB 2022b), or as a standalone application (Windows only).
+Navigate to the install folder on your local copy of this repo and choose your preferred installation method.
+EASYTMS.mlappinstall will install EASYTMS within MATLAB.
+It can be run by navigating to the Apps tab in MATLAB.
+EASYTMS-standalone-installer will install the app on your machine without requiring a MATLAB installation.
+If the required MATLAB runtime is not installed on your machine, the installer will download and install the appropriate runtime.

 # EASY-TMS User Guide

 The home screen, as shown below, has two different options.